As a teacher, wouldn't you like some autonomy when you're providing instruction? Especially if it's Specially Designed Instruction for Reading?

 Specially Designed Instruction for students with reading skill gaps needs to be provided in a way that specifically addresses deficits.

 Sidebar: During my years as an Instructional Coach, I worked with several teachers that needed further explanation on WHY it was not necessary to teach every child in the small group the same high frequency word.
-We differentiate instruction so we are consistently moving forward with skills.
+We differentiate instruction so we are consistently moving forward with skills growth that meets the needs of individual children.

 So what is the best plan of action to address reading skill gaps and deficits?